Where in the US there are the most fraudulent healthcare professionals: the leader has not changed for several years

 Federal prosecutors in South Florida also indicted 52 health fraud accused, or more than one-third of the 138 accused prosecuted during the same time period.
 Among them are dozens of doctors, nurses and other licensed medical professionals across the country, including those accused of receiving bribes or kickbacks for treating patients or obtaining prescriptions.

-“There is a lot of talk about South Florida as the capital of the nation in the fight against healthcare fraud,” said Acting US Attorney Tony Gonzalez, noting the high number of prosecutions in his office.
-“Whether it’s true or not, we are clearly one of the most aggressive offices to chase scammers.
-Indeed, we very carefully pursue all types of healthcare fraud.
+“There is a lot of talk about South Florida as the health care fraud capital of the country,” said Acting U.S. Attorney Tony Gonzalez, noting his office's high number of prosecutions.
+“Whether this is true or not, we are clearly one of the most aggressive offices in going after scammers.
+Indeed, we pursue very carefully all types of healthcare fraud.

 On the subject: Medicine in the USA: why the prices for the same services can vary greatly